mjyousif/KV_Service/readme.md

 docker compose up
 ```

+The key value service will be running on localhost:8000, and the test client will be on localhost:8001.

 ### Running the service

 By default, this will make the kv_service available on localhost:8000/ and the test client available on localhost:8001